Main

 Relationship Between Hormones and Acne?

-Hormones are the main driver of acne.
+Hormones and Acne Treatment in Houston TXHormones are the main driver of acne.
 Androgen is a staple of puberty in both girls and boys.
 This male sex hormone triggers excess oil production in the sebaceous glands, leading to those glands clogging and becoming inflamed.
 Hormonal changes related to pregnancy and in birth control pills can cause the same increase in sebum production in adult women.

 Topical Medications